miles-ph9/Not-Available/README.md

 # IS247
-HW and Lab Files for IS247
+This repository is for coding assignments regarding HW and Lab Files for IS247 during Summer 2025